HTTP-RPC/Kilo/README.md

     }
 }
 ```

+Values are converted to their JSON equivalents as described earlier.

 ## BeanAdapter
 The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized as JSON objects.